An ACT Government Website

 School-based travel planning

-We are engaging with school communities about the construction works which may impact the travel of students, parents and teachers.
+We are engaging with school communities about construction works which may impact the travel of students, parents and teachers.
 This includes:

 • working with schools that are likely to have their travel routines impacted